woodward/the-gilded-rose/README.md

 our system:

 - [x] "Conjured" items degrade in _quality_ twice as fast as normal items
-  GW: The current behavior of the code does not match up with this.
+  GW: The current behavior of the code does not match up with this (verify)

 Feel free to make any changes to the _updateQuality_ method and add any new code as long as everything still works correctly.
 However, do not alter the _Item_